IIIF/cookbook-recipes/recipe/0033-choice/index.md

 ## Use Cases

 There are multiple images available for a given View (Canvas).
-For example, a painting has been photographed in 10 different wavelengths of light.
+For example, a painting has been photographed using 10 different wavelengths of light.
 The images are _registered_ - that is, they all line up.

 ![](http://www.webexhibits.org/pigments/i/intro/examine/imaging.jpg)